andrezero/grunt-ngindex/README.md

 };
 ```

-This can then be used in the templates like this:
+These vars would then be used in the templates like this:

 ```html
 <head>